m3db/m3/docs/architecture/engine.md

 In addition, with large volumes of data it becomes prohibitively expensive to keep all of the data in memory.
 This is especially true for monitoring workloads which often follow a "write-once, read-never" pattern where less than a few percent of all the data that's stored is ever read.
 With that type of workload, its wasteful to keep all of that data in memory when it could be persisted on disk and retrieved when required.

-Like most other databases, M3DB takes a two-pronged apporach to persistant storage that involves combining a commitlog (for disaster recovery) with periodic snapshotting (for efficient retrieval):
+Like most other databases, M3DB takes a two-pronged approach to persistant storage that involves combining a commitlog (for disaster recovery) with periodic snapshotting (for efficient retrieval):

 1) All writes are persisted to a [commitlog](commitlogs.md) (the commitlog can be configured to fsync every write, or optionally batch writes together which is much faster but leaves open the possibility of small amounts of data loss in the case of a catastrophic failure).
 The commitlog is completely uncompressed and exists only to recover "unflushed" data in the case of a database shutdown (intentional or not) and is never used to satisfy a read request.
-2) Periodically (based on the configured blocksize) all "active" blocks are "sealed" (marked as immutable) and written out to disk into ["fileset" files](storage.md).
+2) Periodically (based on the configured blocksize) all "active" blocks are "sealed" (marked as immutable) and flushed to disk as ["fileset" files](storage.md).
 These files are highly compressed and can be indexed into via their complementary index files.

-Now that we understand the in-memory datastructures, as well as the files on disk, we can discuss how they interact to create a database where only a portion of the data exists in memory at any given time.

-The first thing to discuss is when does data move from memory to the filesystem?
-The commitlog is continuously being written to, but eventually we need to write the data out into Fileset files in order to facilitate efficient storage and retrieval.
-This is where the configurable "blocksize" comes into play.

-The blocksize is simply a duration of time that dictates how long active writes will be compressed (in a streaming manner) in memory before being "sealed" (marked as immutable) and flushed to disk.
-Lets use a blocksize of two hours as an example.

-If the blocksize is set to two hours, then all writes for all series for a given shard will be buffered in memory for two hours at a time.
-Datapoints will be compressed using M3TSZ as they arrive (an active M3TSZ "encoder" object will be held in memory for each series), and at the end of the two hour period all of the fileset files discussed above will be generates, written to disk, and then the in-memory datastructures can be released and replaced with new ones for the new block.
+Check out the [flushing section](engine.md#flushing) to learn more about the background flushing process.

+The blocksize parameter is the most important variable that needs to be turned for your particular workload.
+A small blocksize will mean more frequent flushing and a smaller memory footprint for the data that is being actively compressed, but it will also reduce the compression ratio and your data will take up more space on disk.

 If the database is stopped for any reason in-between "flushes" (writing fileset files out to disk), then when the node is started back up those writes will need to be recovered by reading the commitlog or streaming in the data from a peer responsible for the same shard (if the replication factor is larger than 1.)

-The blocksize parameter is the most important variable that needs to be tuned for your workload.
-A small blocksize will mean more frequent flushing and a smaller memory footprint for the data that is being actively compressed, but it will also reduce the compression ratio and your data will take up more space on disk.

-While the [fileset files](storage.md) are designed to support efficient data retrieval via the series primary key (the ID), there is still a heavy cost associated with any query that has to retrieve data from disk.
-To compensate for that, M3DB support various [caching policies](caching.md) which can significantly improve the performance of reads.
+While the [fileset files](storage.md) are designed to support efficient data retrieval via the series primary key (the ID), there is still a heavy cost associated with any query that has to retrieve data from disk because going to disk is always much slower than accessing main memory.
+To compensate for that, M3DB support various [caching policies](caching.md) which can significantly improve the performance of reads by caching data in memory.

-## Lifecycle of a write
+## Write Path

 We now have enough context of M3DB's architecture to discuss the lifecycle of a write.
-A write begins when an M3DB client calls the `writeBatchRaw` endpoint on M3DB's thrift server.
+A write begins when an M3DB client calls the [`writeBatchRaw`](https://github.com/m3db/m3db/blob/master/generated/thrift/rpc.thrift) endpoint on M3DB's embedded thrift server.
 The write itself will contain the following information:

 1. The namespace
 2. The series ID (byte blob)
 3. The timestamp
 4. The value itself

 M3DB will consult the database object to check if the namespace exists, and if it does,then it will hash the series ID to determine which shard it belongs to.
 If the node receiving the write owns that shard, then it will lookup the series in the shard object.
 If the series exists, then it will lookup the series corresponding encoder and encode the datapoint into the compressed stream.
 If the encoder doesn't exist (no writes for this series have occurred yet as part of this block) then a new encoder will be allocated and it will begin a compressed M3TSZ stream with that datapoint.
-There is also some special logic for handling out-of-order writes which is discussed in the [merging duplicate encoders section](engine.md#merging-duplicate-enoders).
+There is also some special logic for handling out-of-order writes which is discussed in the [merging all encoders section](engine.md#merging-all-enoders).

 At the same time, the write will be appended to the commitlog queue (and depending on the commitlog configuration immediately fsync'd to disk or batched together with other writes and flushed out all at once).

 The write will exist only in this "active buffer" and the commitlog until the block ends and is flushed to disk, at which point the write will exist in a fileset file for efficient storage and retrieval later and the commitlog entry can be garbage collected.

-## Lifecycle of a read
+**Note:** Regardless of the success or failure of the write in a single node, the client will return a success or failure to the caller for the write based on the configured [consistency level](consistencylevels.md).

+## Read Path

-A read begins when an M3DB client calls the `FetchBatchResult` or `FetchBlocksRawResult` endpoint on M3DB's thrift server.
+A read begins when an M3DB client calls the [`FetchBatchResult`](https://github.com/m3db/m3db/blob/master/generated/thrift/rpc.thrift) or [`FetchBlocksRawResult`](https://github.com/m3db/m3db/blob/master/generated/thrift/rpc.thrift) endpoint on M3DB's embedded thrift server.
 The read request will contain the following information:

 1. The namespace
 2. The series ID (byte blob)